 This brings us to one of the central tropes pervading discussions of the Japanese self: submersion into the group.
 According to Doi, “an individual is said to have a jibun when he can maintain an independent self that is never negated by membership of the group.”
 If this is the condition for selfhood, then it must indeed be a difficult thing to achieve.
 He provided two illustrations of situations in which a Japanese become conscious of a lack of self.
 The first is that of submersion of the self into the group.
 Since he defined the self as something that exists only in so far as it is independent of the group, obviously a person who submerges that self into the group is giving it up to the group.

 The second situation in which a Japanese may become conscious of a lack of self is when the individual is isolated from the group.
 He illustrated this situation with a story about how he chose to separate himself from a hospital where he had once served.
 His students were baffled by the decision to cut himself off from the hospital and one commented, “But that would mean losing your identity completely, wouldn’t it?”
 He used this story to illustrate his belief that Japanese individuals do not have access to a context in which they can develop an awareness of themselves as distinct from the group.
 Whether submerging the self into it or standing up against it, the individual is constantly constructing the self in relation to the group.
-Doi contrast himself with other Japanese people.
-He claimed that he had demonstrated the realization of a jibun by cutting himself off completely from membership in a group.
+Doi contrasted himself with other Japanese people.
+He claimed that he had realized an authentic jibun by cutting himself off completely from membership in a group.

 Questions emerging from Doi’s discussion of self

 On one level, Doi can be construed as putting forth a nihonjinron position that the Japanese sense of self is unique.
 On another, Doi can be seen as holding a universalist view of the self as something that is by definition formed through a process of separation from others.
-I find it interesting that Doi seems to have conceived of himself as having realized the independent self so prized in the West.
-He associated himself with the self-possessing individuals of the West, while contrasting himself with his self-lacking groupist Japanese students.
+I find it interesting that Doi described himself as having realized the independent self so prized in the West.
+By doing so, he associated himself with the self-possessing individuals of the West, while separating himself from his self-lacking groupist Japanese students.
 (The way Doi differentiated himself from his Japanese students raises interesting questions about the degree to which he was really comparing Japan to the West as opposed to using the East-West framework as a device to buttress the story of his own identity as someone who had “risen above” the limitations of Japanese society, but that is a topic that might be better explored in a different essay.)

 Paradoxically, Doi’s discussion of the organization man implies that the independent self of the West is in some sense not real.
 In the same discussion ontological, cultural and psychological aspects of self are being examined, but the boundaries between these aspects are not clearly defined.
 Part of the problem seems to arise from the source of the ideas with which he was working.
-Doi as a psychologist was working within a Western epistemological framework.
+As a psychiatrist, Doi was working within a Western epistemological framework.
 His discussion of the Japanese self was thus conditioned by its reliance on Western concepts.
-While he seems to have had doubts about the legitimacy of the “independent self,” he nonetheless used it as the basis for a discussion of the Japanese, in which he portrays them as unable to construct such a self.
-His adherence to a particular Western sense of the self as independent and separate colored his discussion of the Japanese self.
-Moreover, one can legitimately question whether Westerners truly posit an “independent self” as Doi claimed.
+While he seems to have had doubts about the legitimacy of the “independent self,” he nonetheless used it as the basis for portraying Japanese as unable to construct such a self.
+His adherence to a particular Western conception of the self fundamentally independent and separate from other people colored his discussion of the Japanese self.
+One can legitimately question whether Westerners truly posit an “independent self” as Doi claimed.
 As he himself noted, there seems to be a school of thought in the West that is suspicious of this paradigm.

 This raises the question of whether there might be alternative ways to construct the self.
 If the independent self is just one example of how we can conceive of the self, would replacing the independent self with something else enable us to better interpret Japanese behavior?
-Might a reformulation of the self lead to a better understanding of cultural variation?
+Might such a reformulation of the self lead to a better understanding of cultural variation?
 Could it provide a better understanding of the human condition in general?

 Hamaguchi Eshun: The self as relatum

-Hamaguchi Eshun used the kanjin to resolve some of these questions.
-He addressed two of the central problems that seem to confuse Doi’s discussion of the self.
-First, he offered the self as kanjin as a model that accounts for the existence of a self that is not fundamentally independent.
-Second, Hamaguchi he proposed that the kanjin yields a better understanding of the Japanese self and culture.
-Hamaguchi also argued that his reinvented concept of self provided useful insights not only about the selves of Japanese people, but about selves in general.
+Hamaguchi Eshun used the kanjin to address two of the central problems that make Doi’s discussion of the self confusing.
+First, he offered the kanjin self as a model that accounts for the existence of a self that is not fundamentally independent.
+Second, he proposed that the kanjin construct yields a better understanding of the Japanese self and culture.

 Early versions of Hamaguchi’s kanjin received mixed reviews.
 Some objected to the suggestion that Japanese people did not have an internally-constructed self.
 Some felt that the kanjin implied that Japanese individuals lacked the ability or drive to develop a self that could exist independently of other people.
 Some felt that the kanjin concept just played into the usual stereotypes of modern Japan as a society of conformists who sacrificed their individuality to the groups to which they belonged.
 Some went so far as to suggest that the kanjin was just a convenient device for justifying a culture that makes Japanese individuals particularly vulnerable to control by leaders of groups.